Paul Marantz

 and the Burj Khalifa.
-He is a founder of the lighting design firm Fisher Marantz Stone.
+He was a founder of the lighting design firm Fisher Marantz Stone.

 Education and early career

-Marantz received a B.A. from Oberlin College and did graduate work at Case Western Reserve University and Brooklyn College.
+Marantz was born in Elizabeth, New Jersey on April 27, 1938.
+He received a B.A. from Oberlin College and did graduate work at Case Western Reserve University and Brooklyn College.
 In 1968, he established an architectural lighting design firm with Jules Fisher.